 “She spends all week serving me and the kids.
 I spend all week serving the bills.
 Most men think it’s a fair trade, but I doubt it.
 Husbands, we are no more entitled to a restful weekend than our wives.
 The badge of “breadwinner” doesn’t authorize us to escape our home duties come Saturday and Sunday.
 The luxury of rest is a gift many men steal from their wives each weekend.
 Remember, the 40-hour work week is a cultural standard, but God tells us to share our wive’s burdens and protect her from strain.
 It’s okay to rest, God even commands it, just make sure you’re not the only one doing it.”

 Predictably, Dale’s post has gone completely nuts.
-It’s been shared almost 100 000 times and sparked close to 5000 comments.
+It’s been shared almost 80,000 times and sparked over 6,000 comments.

 Many, many women cheered in solidarity and thanked Dale for articulating what they’d been trying to tell the fella in their life for years.